devgeniem/docker-mongo-auth/README.md

 # docker-mongo-auth
 A Docker Image for MongoDB which makes it easy to create an Admin, a Database and a Database User when the container is first launched.

+# Changes
+- mongo port

 # Customization
 There are a number of environment variables which you can specify to customize the username and passwords of your users.

 - With Dockerfile
   ```